 You said ‘I’ve not heard anything about that’ – those were the exact words you used!

 And, of course, there’s no back shift of tenses, etc. Because of the need to be specific about the words people actually said, we use the exact words we heard!
-Not that this – or the phrases used to draw attention to this use – are ever taught, probably because they are suggestive of arguments, which as well all know simply do not exist in the nice, happy, shiny world of ELT!
+Not that this – or the phrases used to draw attention to this use – are ever taught, probably because they are suggestive of arguments, which as we all know simply do not exist in the nice, happy, shiny world of ELT!

 When it comes to normal indirect speech, we usually just report the generality of what was said.
 We don’t really transform things that we heard, but rather we tell a kind of story.
 That may be a story which includes a bit about what was said among other actions, or it may be ‘the story’ of a whole conversation, but in either case, what we do is use tenses (and pronouns and time phrases) in the same way as we would when we tell any other kind story that happened in the past.
 Yet when I have written examples for practice of narrative tenses such as these: